neilujw/my-cellar/docs/BACKLOG.md

 During Add Bottle planning, the form was scoped to add-only.
 Consuming and removing bottles requires a different UI entry point.

 ## Dependency
-Depends on Step 5 (Search & Filter) which provides the bottle listing where consume/remove actions would be triggered from.
+Depends on Step 13 (Update Bottle Rating & Notes) which provides the bottle detail view where consume/remove actions can be added.

 ## Details
 Users need a way to mark bottles as consumed or removed.
-This should be accessible from a bottle detail view or directly from search results.
+This should be accessible from the bottle detail view (BottleDetail modal) or directly from search results.
 The action should create a history entry with the appropriate action type (consumed/removed), quantity, and optional notes.
 Consider a swipe gesture or action menu on mobile for quick access.

+# Editing key fields (name, vintage, type)

+## Context
+During Step 13 (Update Bottle Rating & Notes) planning, editing was scoped to non-key fields only.
+Key fields (name, vintage, type) are used for duplicate detection and determine the file path in GitHub (`wines/{type}/wine-{uuid}.json`).

+## Details
+Allowing users to edit key fields would require re-running duplicate validation (to prevent creating a duplicate by renaming), potentially renaming/moving the file in GitHub if the type changes, and updating any references.
+This adds significant complexity and should be planned as a separate feature if needed.

 # ~~Discuss bundle size strategy~~ (Resolved)